Otse

 Otse is a village in the South-East District of Botswana.
 It is located 60 km south of Gaborone, along the Gaborone-Lobatse road and close to the border with South Africa.
 This village is home to the Balete people who are related to those in Ramotswa, Gabane and Mogobane.
 The population was 7,636 in 2011 census.

-Geography

-Otse is surrounded by hills most notably the ancestral Baratani hill.
+Otse is surrounded by hills, most notably the ancestral Baratani hill.